nateGeorge/lstm_tutorial/README.md

 # lstm_tutorial
-Trying to replicate an LSTM tutorial.
+Trying to replicate an LSTM tutorial from http://deeplearning.net/tutorial/lstm.html